 As with any chord on the ukulele, piano, guitar, or otherwise, A minor ukulele chord can be played in several different positions, some more useful than others depending on the contexts which they are being used in and how far away they are to the position your hands are currently in on the fretboard.

-An unwritten rule that it would be useful to comply with is utilizing your first finger in the first fret, second finger in the second fret, third finger in the third fret, and fourth finger in the fourth fret, if purely for being a big help with chord transitioning and the development of stronger fingers and consistency between chords.
+An unwritten rule for the minor chord shape is utilizing your first finger in the first fret, second finger in the second fret, middle finger in the third fret, and fourth finger in the fourth fret, if purely for being a big help with chord transitioning and the development of stronger fingers and consistency between chords.

 A Minor Ukulele Chord: Root Position

 Since the A minor ukulele chord and the C major ukulele chord are so closely related, the former being the relative minor of the latter, they both involve a large number of the open strings.
-See them both as captured in the diagrams below and compare for yourselves…
+See those ukulele chords captured in the diagrams below and compare for yourselves…

-So, there you have it, a hopefully comprehensive enough guide for you aspiring ukulele enthusiasts and virtuosos to get your teeth stuck into, to give your all to.
+So, there you have it, a hopefully comprehensive enough guide with ukulele chord charts for you aspiring ukulele enthusiasts and virtuosos to get your teeth stuck into, to give your all to.

-The magic of these kind of instruments that seek to democratise the plane of music and even the playing field is that there is still plenty of room for you to make it your own, so approach this world with the intention of either making your own mark on it or simply crafting your own world within it so that you aren’t just following the footsteps of others.
+The magic of these kind of instruments that seek to democratise the plane of music and even the playing field is that there is still plenty of room for you to make it your own, from fingerpicking song covers to your own melodies.
+Approach this world with the intention of either making your own mark on it or simply crafting your own world within it so that you aren’t just following the footsteps of others.

 FAQs A Minor Ukulele Chord